EvSecDev/SecureKnock/README.md

-    -d, --daddr <domain|IP>           Send knock packet to destination address -D, --dport <port number>         Send knock packet to destination port -p, --use-password                Send knock packet with password for sudo (required if server is not running as root) --dry-run                     Test option and environment validity with doing anything --wet-run                     Test dry-run and PCAP validity for server --set-caps                    Add PCAP permissions to executable (for running server as non-root user)
+    -d, --daddr <domain|IP>           Send knock packet to destination address -D, --dport <port number>         Send knock packet to destination port -p, --use-password                Send knock packet with password for sudo (required if server is not running as root) --disable-sudo                Disables running commands with sudo when server is running as non-root user --dry-run                     Test option and environment validity with doing anything --wet-run                     Test dry-run and PCAP validity for server --set-caps                    Add PCAP permissions to executable (for running server as non-root user)